Atul Mantri

 Welcome to my academic homepage!

-I am delighted to have recently joined the Computer Science Department at Virginia Tech in the role of Assistant Professor.
+I am an assistant professor in the Computer Science Department at Virginia Tech.
 I am also a Commonwealth Cyber Initiative (CCI) research fellow.

-My research expertise is rooted in the burgeoning field of quantum computation and quantum information, with a specific focus on quantum cryptography.
-My work involves the application of cryptographic methodologies to construct secure protocols in the quantum domain, as well as the design of classical cryptographic protocols resilient against the computational capabilities of quantum computers.
-Thus far, my primary research endeavors have centered on delegated quantum computation and multi-party computation.
+My research lies in the field of quantum computation and quantum information, with a specific focus on quantum cryptography.
+My work involves the application of cryptographic methodologies to construct secure protocols in the quantum world, as well as the design of classical cryptographic protocols resilient against the computational capabilities of quantum computers.

-I am actively seeking dedicated students and postdoctoral researchers to join my research group at Virginia Tech, where we will embark on a collaborative journey to explore the intricacies of quantum computing and cryptography.
+I am actively seeking dedicated students and postdoctoral researchers to join my research group at Virginia Tech.
 If you are interested, please feel free to reach out to me at atulmantri [at] vt [dot] edu.

 Mentors and Advisors